-Unfortunately, we don’t have to search particularly hard to find the effects of the visual bias in architectural design.
-Recent architectural history is full of costly, high profile construction projects that were built without somebody ever seriously raising the issue of acoustics.
+Unfortunately, we don’t have to search particularly hard to find the effects of visual bias in architectural design.
+Recent architectural history is full of costly, high-profile construction projects that were built without somebody ever seriously raising the issue of acoustics.
 What is even more egregious is that some of these buildings actually win architectural awards.
 On Acoustic Bulletin we have covered the negative effects of bad acoustics thoroughly, but how do the symptoms of this visual bias within architects appear in the physical building?

 Typically, architects have an affinity for hard, smooth surfaces and cubistic geometry.
 This creates very reverberant spaces where sound energy builds up and noise levels escalate.

-Another type of mistake arises due to misunderstanding of the nature of sound and/or quality of acoustic materials.
+Another type of mistake arises due to a misunderstanding of the nature of sound and/or quality of acoustic materials.
 This could be by choosing acoustic materials of low quality, installing them incorrectly or expecting very small amounts of acoustic material to have an effect on a very large area.
-Examples of these mistakes could be paper thin curtains installed to create speech privacy, meeting rooms for important conversations without adequate sound isolation, or a small cluster of acoustic furniture in the middle of a huge reverberant space to reduce noise levels.
+Examples of these mistakes could be paper-thin curtains installed to create speech privacy, meeting rooms for important conversations without adequate sound isolation, or a small cluster of acoustic furniture in the middle of a huge reverberant space to reduce noise levels.

 How will the future sound?